Hotel LaFontaine

-Hotel LaFontaine is a historic hotel building located at Huntington, Huntington County, Indiana.
+Hotel LaFontaine is a historic hotel building located at Huntington, Indiana.
 It was built in 1925, and consists of a six-story central pavilion with five-story flanking wings.
 It is of steel frame and hollow-tile construction and sheathed in brick.
 The building is in the Colonial Revival style.
 The lobby is designed to resemble a Spanish courtyard and the basement houses an Egyptian inspired swimming pool that opened in 1927.
 The hotel is named for Francis La Fontaine.
 It housed a hotel until 1974.

 It was listed on the National Register of Historic Places in 1984.
 It is located in the Huntington Courthouse Square Historic District.